 Sound Walls – Science of Reading

+This page will teach you about sound walls, which are based on the science of reading.
 A sound wall is a display or bulletin board that is built around phonology in which the different speech sounds, or phonemes, are organized.
 (Please also see my Word Walls page!)

 • Vowels and consonants are separated on a sound wall.